stefaninotl/EmailNotifier/README.md

 Phisical Email Notifier

-Email notifier can only run on a OS Windows that have a fremawork 4.5
+Email notifier can only run on a OS Windows that have a fremawork 4.5 Only one server email that support imap can be management

 Language used C# for the windows application
 Language used C for the arduino application